 - The NOCAC Home Visitor will manage the home-based caseload to ensure that each child receives the appropriate amount of educational services with the parents.

-- The NOCAC HS/EHS home-based option ensures all home visits focus on promoting high-quality early learning experiences in the home and growth towards goals described in the Early Learning Outcomes Framework (ELOF) and must use such goals and the curriculum to plan home visit activities.
-Home Visitors will compare participant development to the Ohio Early Learning and Development Standards to ensure the participant is on track per his or her development age.
+- The NOCAC HS/EHS home-based option ensures all home visits focus on promoting high-quality early learning experiences in the home and growth towards goals described in the Early Learning Outcomes Framework (ELOF) and will use goals and curriculum objectives to plan home visit activities.
+Home Visitors will compare participant development to the DRDP to ensure the participant is on track per his or her development age.
 Such standards describe the concepts and skills children develop and learn along the developmental continuum from birth to kindergarten entry.
 Home Visit activities will be planned as follows:

-- The Home Visitor will plan age and developmentally appropriate structured child-focused learning experiences utilizing the home-base curriculum (Growing Great Kids),
+- The Home Visitor will plan age and developmentally appropriate structured child-focused learning experiences utilizing the home-based curriculum (Growing Great Kids).

 - The Home Visitor and parents will together plan strategies and activities that promote the home as a learning environment that is safe, nurturing, responsive, language and communication rich.

 - The planned strategies and activities created by the Home Visitor and parents will be researched-based for children, who are dual language learners, which recognize bilingualism and literacy as strengths, and focus on both English Language acquisition and the development of the family’s home language.

 - The NOCAC Home Visitor will follow up with the family in-between home visits to discuss learning experiences provided in the home, address concerns, and inform on strategies that promote progress towards School Readiness Goals.
 This will be done via phone call, email, or social media.
 Followup will be documented in Child Plus by the Home Visitor.

 This policy complies with the following

 |Head Start Program Performance Standard:||1302.35 (b)(c)|